-- Child has open case with Child Protective Services (CPS), or is identified as At Risk - Three or Four-year old children who have exceptional needs (Individualized Education Plan-IEP) - Family receives public assistance with CalWORKs - Family is income eligible

-Family income is the "total countable income" of all individuals in the family size.

-"Total countable income" may include but is not limited to gross wages or salary, tips, overtime, bonuses, gross income from self-employment, disability, unemployment compensation, workers compensation, spousal support, survivor and retirement benefits, child support, or other as specified in Title 5, section 18078, subsection q.

-The Centers reserve the right to ask for additional documentation to verify income.
-Income documentation is from either month of the two-month window immediately preceding the initial certification, or the annual certification of eligibility for services.

-- A family member in the documented family size currently receives assistance through any of the following means-tested government programs:

-- Medi-Cal

-- CalFresh

-- o CA Food Assistance Program

-- Women Infant Children (WIC)

-- o Federal Food Distribution Program on Indian Reservations

-- o Head Start or Early Head Start

-- CalWORKs

-- .Family is Experiencing Homelessness

-- The McKinney-Vento Act defines homeless children and youths as individuals who lack a fixed, regular, and adequate nighttime residence.
-In order to meet the eligibility requirement, one of the following must be provided:

-- A written referral from a legal, medical or social service agency

-- A written referral from a local educational agency liaison for homeless children and youth, a Head Start Program, or an emergency or transitional shelter

-- A written parental declaration that the family is homeless and a statement describing the family's current living situation.
+- Child has open case with Child Protective Services (CPS), or is identified as At Risk - Three or Four-year old children who have exceptional needs - Family receives public assistance with CalWORKs - Family is income eligible - Family income is the "total countable income" of all individuals in the family size.
+"Total countable income" may include but is not limited to gross wages or salary, tips, overtime, bonuses, gross income from self-employment, disability, unemployment compensation, workers compensation, spousal support, survivor and retirement benefits, child support, or other as specified in Title 5, section 18078, subsection q. - Centers reserve the right to ask for additional documentation to verify income.
+Income documentation is from either month of the two-month window immediately preceding the initial certification, or the annual certification of eligibility for services. - Families may have a Family Fee.
+See the Family Fee section in this Handbook for more information. - A family member in the documented family size currently receives assistance through any of the following means-tested government programs: - o Medi-Cal - CalFresh - CA Food Assistance Program - Women Infant Children (WIC) - o Federal Food Distribution Program on Indian Reservations - o Head Start or Early Head Start - CalWORKs - Family is Experiencing Homelessness - The McKinney-Vento Act defines homeless children and youths as individuals who lack a fixed, regular, and adequate nighttime residence.
+In order to meet the eligibility requirement, one of the following must be provided: - A written referral from a legal, medical or social service agency - A written referral from a local educational agency liaison for homeless children and - A written parental declaration that the family is homeless and a statement describing the family's current living situation.